SpiderBTT/vanitysymbol/README.md

 # Symbol Vanity Address Generator

-This is an *experimental* tool for generating Vanity addresses for the [Symbol blockchain](https://symbolplatform.com).
+This is an **experimental** tool for generating Vanity addresses for the [Symbol blockchain](https://symbolplatform.com).
 You provide it with a string of characters that should be present in the address, and the script will look for such an address and return its secret key..

 Don't trust this tool blindly.
-When you have the address and private key, import the secret key in the symbol wallet, and make a backup form the wallet.
+When you have the address and secret key, import the secret key in the symbol wallet, and make a backup from the wallet.

+# TLDR

+`docker run --rm -it --network none rb2nem/vanitysymbol`

 # About Symbol addresses